jingyang-zhou/jingyang-zhou.github.io/communication.md

 * Developing collaborations that connect theoretical ideas about representational geometry to experiments, including existing and future large-scale behavioral and brain-activity measurements.

 ## Vision Journal Club at NYU

+I organized Vision Journal Club at NYU since 2016, with Hormet Yiltiz (2016-2017), Kathryn Bonnen (2019-2021), and Robert Woodry (2021-present).
+We encourage communications between perception, sensory neuroscience and the theory community.
+We studied various papers in each of these three fields, with invited outside speakers since 2022.